eerimoq/detools/README.rst

 - `sequential`_, hdiffpatch or `in-place`_ (resumable) patch types.

-- Current maximum file size is 2 GB.
+- Maximum file size is 2 GB for the bsdiff algorithm and practically no limit for the hdiffpatch and match-blocks algorithms.

 - Optional experimental data format aware algorithm for potentially smaller patches.
 I don't recommend anyone to use this functionality